lodestar-sr/workvote/frontend/pages/privacy.md

-Your privacy is critically important to us at poll-app.
+Your privacy is critically important to us at workvote.

 *   We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.
 *   We store personal information for only as long as we have a reason to keep it.